matomo-org/developer-documentation/docs/5.x/reporting-api.md

 The API Response will be an array containing the formatted result of each individual API method, in this case VisitsSummary.get and VisitorInterest.getNumberOfVisitsPerVisitDuration.

-You can also issue the Bulk request as a HTTP POST request to work around any request URI size limitations:
+You can also issue the Bulk request as an HTTP POST request to work around any request URI size limitations:

     curl -i -X POST -d 'module=API&method=API.getBulkRequest&format=json&urls[0]=method%3dVisitsSummary.get%26idSite%3d3%26date%3d2012-03-06%26period%3dday&urls[1]=method%3dVisitorInterest.getNumberOfVisitsPerVisitDuration%26idSite%3d3%26date%3d2012-03-06%26period%3dday' https://demo.matomo.org/index.php